searls/docs.vagrantup.com/source/v2/vagrantfile/ssh_settings.html.md

 public boxes use.
 A provider-detected private key will override this setting.
 To force a certain private key, use `config.ssh.private_key_path`.
 The private key format should be an OpenSSH private key format (as opposed to PuTTY keys and such).
+Also note that keys protected by passphrases will not work.

 <hr>